junxit/us-congress-bills-110/metadata.md

 - 2007-07-17 — Mr. Kildee moved to suspend the rules and pass the bill, as amended.
 - 2007-07-17 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 314 - 97 (Roll no. 633). (text: CR H7859-7861)
 - 2007-07-17 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 314 - 97 (Roll no. 633).(text: CR H7859-7861)
+- 2007-07-18 — Received in the Senate.
+- 2007-07-20 — Read the first time.
+Placed on Senate Legislative Calendar under Read the First Time.
+- 2007-07-20 — Read the second time.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 275.